In terms of Appeal proceedings, what happens to the prosecution if new rejections are introduced in the Examiner’s Answer?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-When new rejections are introduced in the Examiner's Answer during appeal proceedings, the prosecution is re-opened.
-This is because the introduction of new rejections provides the applicant with a fresh basis for responding to the examiner's objections.
-Just like an Office Action, the applicant has the opportunity to address and potentially overcome these new rejections.
+When new rejections are introduced in the Examiner’s Answer during appeal proceedings, the prosecution is effectively reopened.
+This situation is similar to an Office Action, where the applicant is given a chance to respond to the new rejections presented by the examiner.

 Subscribe